Not sure whether you should invest in the SHRM certification?

 What is the SHRM Certification?

-The SHRM Certification is a global human resources credential offered by the Society for Human Resource Management (SHRM), a professional HR membership association.
+The SHRM Certification is a global human resource credential offered by the Society for Human Resource Management (SHRM), a professional HR membership association.

 The certification consists of a four-hour exam containing two types of multiple-choice questions: knowledge-based and scenario-based.
 The certification exam is accredited by the Buros Center for Testing, an institution that attests that the HR credentials meet the highest standards.